daos-stack/daos/docs/admin/administration.md

     The `/dev/pmemX` devices will remain mounted,
     and the PMem configuration will not be reset to Memory Mode.
-    To completely unconfigure the SCM, it is advisable to run `daos_server storage prep-scm --reset` which will completely reset the PMem.
+    To completely unconfigure the SCM, it is advisable to run `daos_server scm destroy` which will completely reset the PMem.
     A reboot will be required to finalize the change of the PMem allocation goals.

 ### System Extension